dbt-labs/docs.getdbt.com/website/blog/2022-07-12-change-data-capture.md

 ---
 title: "Strategies for change data capture in dbt"
-description: "Capturing a historical view of your data is comlex.
+description: "Capturing a historical view of your data is complex.
 Grace Goheen walks you through how to do it in this blog!"
 slug: change-data-capture

 authors: [grace_goheen]